Wind Advisory from SUN 9:00 AM EST until SUN 7:00 PM EST

-Wind Advisory from SUN 9:00 AM EST until SUN 7:00 PM ESTNew
+Wind Advisory from SUN 9:00 AM EST until SUN 7:00 PM ESTUpdated

 Issued by National Weather Service – Charleston, WV

-…WIND ADVISORY IN EFFECT FROM 9 AM TO 7 PM EST SUNDAY…
+…WIND ADVISORY REMAINS IN EFFECT FROM 9 AM THIS MORNING TO 7 PM

 * WHAT…Southwest winds 20 to 30 mph with gusts up to 50 mph